trento-project/docs/adr/0008-rest-api-versioning-strategy.md

 With the growing complexity of our services, we need to stabilize and version our external rest API.
 We need a standard, easy and maintainable way to deal with versioning and this guideline will affect all the present and future rest API.
-This decision affects only the purely technical side, involving the HTTP rest API, without defining when an API should be upgraded.
+This decision affects the purely technical side, involving the HTTP rest API and the policy about when API should be upgraded.
-That topic will be covered in another part of the documentation.

 We want a clear API versioning strategy for the API consumer and also a way to express unambiguously the "latest" version of our API.